This luxurious smoked fish can be used in recipes as well as enjoyed straight from the pack in slices. We have inspiration, from soup to sushi.

 If you've not tried salmon with eggs, we recommend you try it soon.
 Go for this delicious scramble for breakfast.
-It's guaranteed empty plates- who can resist mopping up the buttery, lemony, peppery eggs with a second helping of hot toast?
+It's guaranteed empty plates – who could resist mopping up buttery eggs with a Tabasco kick, with a second helping of hot toast?

 Smoked salmon & lemon scrambled eggs